An invitation to Alexandrov geometry: CAT(0) spaces: Early history of Alexandrov geometry

-Alexandrov geometry can use ``back to Euclid'' as a slogan.
-Alexandrov spaces are defined via axioms similar to those given by Euclid, but certain equalities are changed to inequalities.
-Depending on the sign of the inequalities we get Alexandrov spaces with \emph{curvature bounded above} or \emph{curvature bounded below}; for more on this see the manifesto below.
-Despite that the definitions of the two classes of spaces are similar, their properties and known applications are quite different.

-The first synthetic description of curvature is due to Abraham Wald; it was given in a single publication on ``coordinate-free differential geometry'' In 1941, similar definitions were rediscovered independently by Alexander Danilovich Alexandrov, see \cite{alexandrov:def}.
-In Alexandrov's work the first fruitful applications of this approach were given.
-Mainly: \begin{itemize} \item Alexandrov's embedding theorem --- \textit{metrics of non-negative curvature on the sphere, and only they, are isometric to closed convex surfaces in Euclidean 3-space}. \item Gluing theorem, which tells when the sphere obtained by gluing of two discs along their boundaries has non-negative curvature in the sense of Alexandrov. \end{itemize} These two results together gave a very intuitive geometric tool for studying embeddings and bending of surfaces in Euclidean space, and changed this subject dramatically.
+The idea that the essence of curvature lies in a condition on quadruples of points apparently originated with Abraham Wald.
+It is found in his publication on ``coordinate-free differential geometry'' \cite{wald} written under the supervision of Karl Menger.
+(This paper remained almost unnoticed until the 1980s.)
+In 1941, similar definitions were rediscovered independently by Alexandr Danilovich Alexandrov \cite{alexandrov-1941-def}.
+In Alexandrov's work, the first fruitful applications of this approach were given.
+Mainly: \begin{itemize} \item Alexandrov's embedding theorem --- \textit{metrics of non-negative curvature on the sphere, and only they, are isometric to closed convex surfaces in Euclidean 3-space}. \item Gluing theorem, which tells when the sphere obtained by gluing two discs along their boundaries has non-negative curvature in the sense of Alexandrov. \end{itemize} These two results together gave a very intuitive geometric tool for studying embeddings and bendings of surfaces in Euclidean space, and changed this subject dramatically.
 They formed the foundation of the branch of geometry now called \emph{Alexandrov geometry}.

 The study of spaces with curvature bounded above started later.
-The first paper on the subject was written by Alexandrov; it appeared in 1951, see \cite{alexandrov:strong-angle}.
-It was based on work of Herbert Busemann, who studied spaces satisfying a weaker condition \cite{busemann-CBA}.
+The first paper on the subject was written by Alexandrov \cite{alexandrov-1951}; it appeared in 1951.
+It was based on the work of Herbert Busemann, who studied spaces satisfying a weaker condition \cite{busemann-CBA}.

-Surfaces with upper curvature bounds were studied extensively in 50-s and 60-s and by now well understood; see the survey \cite{reshetnyak:survey} and the references there in.
-One of the key contributions to the subject was made by Yurii Grigorievich Reshetnyak.
-He also proved few fundamental results about general spaces with curvature bounded above; the most important of which is gluing theorem.
-An other, equally important result, the globalization theorem or Hadamard--Cartan theorem.
-These theorems and their history are discussed in the chapters \ref{chapter:gluing} and~\ref{chapter:globalization}.
+Yuri Grigorievich Reshetnyak proved fundamental results about general spaces with curvature bounded above, the most important of which are his gluing and majorization theorems.
+An equally important theorem is the Hadamard--Cartan theorem (globalization theorem).
+All these theorems and their history are discussed in our lectures.

+Surfaces with upper curvature bounds were studied extensively in the 1950s and 1960s, and are by now well understood; see the survey \cite{reshetnyak:survey} and the references therein.